tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/HEAD Object_intl_en.md

 #### Error codes

-This API uses standardized error responses and error codes.
-For more information, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730) .
+This API returns common error responses and error codes.
+For more information, please see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

-## Use Cases
+## Examples

 #### Example 1.
-Simple example (versioning not enabled)
+Simple use case (with versioning disabled)

 #### Request